bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 # Module bundlers

-**Webpack** is a module bundler.

-It bundles modules together into a smaller set of files.
+Bundles modules together into a smaller set of files.

 ???

 The "custom" part of the processes was a lot of work to construct and maintain.
-So developers started writing tools that, with some minimal configuration, could bundle our smaller files into a single file to deliver to the
+So developers started collaborating on tools that, with some minimal configuration, could bundle our smaller files into a single file to deliver to the user.

 We called these Module Bundlers.

 ---

-# Known bundlers
+# Module bundlers

 Some well-known module bundlers: